Orbitix/Python-Tests/README.md

-# AI-Tests
+# Python-Tests

-ai test stuff and other programs
+python test stuff and other programs